Music Maker, Photo Taker, Film Shooter, Occasional Actor,

-I am proud to announce that one of the latest projects at Cracked Analogue is the collaboration between myself and the uber-talented Cathy Jain.
+Recent projects at Cracked Analogue include the collaboration between myself and the uber-talented Cathy Jain.
 At just 15, Cathy’s debut single ‘I See Us In Heaven’ was made remotely from her bedroom in the UK and my studio in India.
-It was quickly picked up by BBC Introducing and then featured on Radio 1's Hot List.
+It was quickly picked up by BBC Introducing and then featured on Radio 1’s Hot List.
 During our long-distance collaboration, Cathy has recorded and released several more singles independently throughout 2020/21.

 “Most gloriously, The Brown Room catches an artist as yet unaffected and overawed by big-budget commercial imperatives.
 The mistakes are left in, and only increase the sense of a musician with a lot to say, and in a hurry to say it: What a way to begin.”